 1200 Atwater, Westmount

 Image: Frédéric Ryan – Instagram (@feddomtl

-Library staff and volunteers are welcoming library borrowers back inside the building on weekdays from 10 am to 6 pm – mask wearing and distancing required.
-Access is limited to the stacks and circulation desk with the reading room and computer centre remaining closed for the summer.
-As always there is high-quality free WiFi outside on the grounds.
+Atwater Library staff and volunteers are welcoming library borrowers inside the Library on weekdays from 10 am to 6 pm – mask wearing and distancing required.
+Access is limited to the stacks and circulation desk with the reading room and computer centre remaining closed.
+As always there is high-quality free WiFi outside on the Library grounds.